ethereum-optimism/optimism-tutorial/getting-started/README.md

 You can verify your development stack configuration by interacting with it.

 As you can see in the different development stacks below, the way you deploy contracts and interact with them on Optimism is almost identical to the way you do it with L1 Ethereum.
+The most visible difference is that you have to specify a different endpoint (of course).
+The list of other differences is [here](https://community.optimism.io/docs/developers/build/differences/).

 ## Hardhat